-A preprocessor variable is specified in a %DECLARE statement with either the FIXED or the CHARACTER attribute.
+A preprocessor variable is specified in a %DECLARE statement with the FIXED, CHARACTER, or INITIAL attribute.
 No other attributes can be declared for a preprocessor variable, and attributes must not be repeated.
 (Other attributes are supplied by the preprocessor, however.)
 All variables have storage equivalent to the STATIC storage class.

-While it is not required that you specify the FIXED or CHARACTER attribute for each variable in a %DECLARE, it is always the best practice to do so.
+Although not required, it is always the best practice that you specify the FIXED or CHARACTER attribute for each variable in a %DECLARE.

-Preprocessor data types are coded arithmetic and string data, and are either:
+Preprocessor data types are coded arithmetic and string data, and are declared with one of the following attributes: